stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

   query: "@*"
 {% endhighlight %}

-In this settings, the value of `source` describe the location and the value of `references` the name of my BibTeX file.
+In this settings, the value of `source` describes the location and the value of `references` the name of my BibTeX file.
 According to my settings, I put my BibTeX file with the name *references.bib* in the directory *_bibliography*.
 As citation style I used a modified version of *ieee-with-url* from the [official repository for distribution of validated CSL citation styles](https://github.com/citation-style-language/styles-distribution), which I copied to the directory `assets/bibliography/`.
 I removed the citation number from this style, which is nonrelevant for my web site.
-The differences to original is minimal and is shown in following *diff*:
+The differences to the original are minimal and are shown as follows *diff*:

 {% highlight diff %}
 diff --git a/assets/bibliography/ieee-with-url.csl b/assets/bibliography/ieee-with-url.csl